MD2Korg/CerebralCortex-Vagrant/README.md

 ```
 To create new python script:
 ```
+Authenticate with user credentials
+Click on Files tab
-Authenticate with user credentials, click on Files tab, click on new and select pySpark (Spark 2.2.0) (Python 3) to create a new Python script.
+Click on new and select pySpark (Spark 2.2.0) (Python 3) to create a new Python script.
 ```

 ## Using mCerebrum